A Day in the life of a Receptionist

 Here at Chells our receptionists aim to be as helpful and cheerful as they possibly can be.
 The surgery has a compliment of 31 receptionists/administrators.

-They reserve the right to go about about their work without fear of inappropriate behaviour.
+They reserve the right to go about their work without fear of inappropriate behaviour.
 Whilst we understand that patients may, on occasions, wish to raise complaints, concerns or feel frustrated there is a correct and appropriate way to raise these.
 The receptionist may not be able to answer your concerns and so you may ask to speak to one of the management team.
 We are always happy to work with patients to identify areas of improvement and resolve problems.

-The surgery supports the Governments "Zero Tolerance" policy and will not tolerate slamming down phones, sarcastic tone, aggresssion, swearing, inappropriate demeanour or any other unacceptable behaviour towards staff or other persons present on the premises.
+The surgery supports the Governments "Zero Tolerance" policy and will not tolerate slamming down phones, sarcastic tone, aggression, swearing, inappropriate demeanour or any other unacceptable behaviour towards staff or other persons present on the premises.
 Patients are given warning and/or removed from the surgery list immediately.

 Please do let us know when we are providing you with a good service.
 It is encouraging when we hear positive feedback and it inspires us.